 When issuing the corresponding response, the MSN Server MAY specify cache control directives and/or cache validators to control expiration times and/or conditional requests by clients as per [RFC2616] section 13, and MAY further indicate support for subscription-mode according to section 7.1.5.

+Appendix X illustrates example flows of some federation functions across SNs (e.g. cross domain following, activities & reactions dispatching) triggered by SNEW Client over SNEW-1 and propagated over SNEW-3 interface.

 Add the example follows in the Appendix

+Appendix X Cross domain example flows (Informative)

+X.1 Cross domain following

+The following is an example flow of a user who requests to follow a user belonging to another OMA Compliant SN.